-When work is set on class charts there will be an indication from the teacher of how long they expect that work to take.
+When work is set on ClassCharts there will be an indication from the teacher of how long they expect that work to take.
+This will be in line with their normal curriculum time.
+Broadly this means students will be set work for five hours per day.
 If a student finishes the work earlier than expected it would be useful for you to discuss with your child what they have done to gauge their effort and understanding.
-But, the time set is a guide and we know that some students will finish earlier.
+However, the time set is a guide and we know that some students may finish earlier.